 - Disruption in the classroom, lunchroom, school corridors; speaking out of turn or when asked to be quiet. - Violation of school uniform policy. - Lack of preparation for class including not having materials needed for full participation. - Inappropriate use of all electronic devices including cell phones etc. If brought to school, these devices must be OFF and left in school lockers.
-The school will not be responsible for lost or stolen items.
-Any personal device that is misused will be sent by the teacher to the office where a parent or guardian will be required to pick-up the device and pay a fine of \$25 that will be donated to a specific charity. - Chewing gum or eating food outside of the lunchroom. - Failure to return signed notices or assignments requiring parent/guardian signature.
+Students are not allowed to communicate via text using SMART watches during the school day The school will not be responsible for lost or stolen items.
+Any personal device that is misused will be held at the office until the end of the school day when the student picks it up. - Chewing gum or eating food outside of the lunchroom. - Failure to return signed notices or assignments requiring parent/guardian signature.